 I learned long ago that much more important than what I think I see in the moment, is what my camera later confirms it actually, verifiably did see.
-So color me astounded when I reviewed the footage above and saw confirmed what I thought I saw in the camera’s viewfinder — though not so much with my actual eyes, at the time — the kaleidoscope of colors flashing forth from this incredible web.
-If this is what the average prey sees, too, I can imagine it being highly attracted to the vivid colors and excited to see more — until the moment it meets the spider’s fangs.
+So color me astounded when I reviewed the footage above and saw confirmed what I thought I saw in the camera’s viewfinder — though not so much with my actual eyes, at the time — the kaleidoscope of colors flashing forth from this incredible, artful web.
+If this is what the average flying insect sees, too, I can imagine it being strongly attracted by the bright, pulsating colors, and excited to see more — until the moment the architect’s fangs flash into view.

 There is much more yet for me to see, before I could possibly begin to tell the much bigger story (I’m sure) of little “Bowl & Doily” spiders.
 While the curvature of the bowl part of the web is visible above, for instance, I will need to make further effort before I can show the doily part — at which time might I divine a clue as to why these amazing arachnids spin a two-piece web while many of their cousins do just fine (as far as I know) with just one.
 All I can say for sure right now is, I’ve never encountered a spider and web like these before.